mnemotiv/DVPL-CONVERTER-JS/readme.md

   For Linux, You can install Node.js by simple Terminal Command, type 'sudo apt install nodejs npm' for Debian Based OS or 'sudo pacman -S nodejs npm' for Arch Based OS,
 - Setup environment for Node-gyp (https://github.com/nodejs/node-gyp) scroll down to "Installation"
     - Requirements Windows [ Visual Studio 2019 Community With C++ Workload or Visual Studio Build Tools With C++ Workload ], Linux [ C++ Build Tools ].
-    - for Windows/Linux you should only need to do a simple command `npm install gyp -g`,
+    - for Windows/Linux you should only need to do a simple command `npm install -g node-gyp` (might not be needed to install separately as gyp comes bundled with npm now),
     - read the readme in that repo for what you'll need, and install them before proceeding.
 - Git Clone this repo / Download this entire repo to your device.
 - Enter the directory where package.json sits with command line, and install with the following commands **IN ORDER**: